-- 14. Transportation Planning Review: The access and circulation are acceptable.
+- 14. Transportation Planning Section: In a referral dated June 18, 2009, the Transportation Planning Section found that the access and circulation are acceptable.
 The site is not within or adjacent to any master plan roadway facilities.
 The Preliminary Plan of Subdivision 4-07016, contains no outstanding transportation-related conditions. - 15.
+Environmental Planning Section: In a referral dated October 9, 2009 (Stasz to Lindsay), the Environmental Planning Section offered the following comments:

-Environmental Planning Review: The Environmental Planning Section previously reviewed Preliminary Plan of Subdivision 4-04101 and Type 1 Tree Conservation Plan TCPI/098/04 for the subject property; however, they were withdrawn before being heard by the Planning Board.
+The Environmental Planning Section previously reviewed Preliminary Plan of Subdivision 4-04101 and Type 1 Tree Conservation Plan TCPI/098/04 for the subject property; however, they were withdrawn before being heard by the Planning Board.
 Preliminary Plan of Subdivision 4-07016 and TCPI/098/04, including variation requests for impacts to sensitive environmental features, were approved with conditions by PGCPB Resolution No. 07-199.
 This detailed site plan is required by Condition 3 of PGCPB Resolution No. 07-199.